bthate/botlib/docs/index.rst

 Welcome to BOTLIB,

-BOTLIB is a pure python3 IRC chat bot that can run as a background daemon for 24/7 a day presence in a IRC channel.
-It installs itself as a service so you can get it restarted on reboot.
-You can use it to display RSS feeds, act as a UDP to IRC gateway, program your own commands for it, have it log objects on disk and search them and scan emails for correspondence analysis.
+BOTLIB is a pure python3 bot library you can use to program bots.
 BOTLIB uses a JSON in file database with a versioned readonly storage.
-It reconstructs objects based on type information in the path and uses a "dump OOP and use OP" programming library where the methods are factored out into functions that use the object as the first argument.
-BOTLIB is placed in the Public Domain and has no COPYRIGHT or LICENSE.
+It reconstructs objects based on type information in the path and is a "dump OOP and use OP" programming library where the methods are factored out into functions that use the object as the first argument.

+BOTLIB is placed in the Public Domain and has no COPYRIGHT and no LICENSE.

 INSTALL
 =======